-- wish to acquire an internationally recognised certification of their English language competence - wish to provide current or potential employers with information as to their English language level - wish to master the English language and monitor their own progress - wish to undertake a course of study at an English-speaking university or college and require evidence of their English proficiency employers who universities and colleges that
+- wish to acquire an internationally recognised certification of their English language competence. - wish to provide current or potential employers with information as to their English language level. - wish to measure their own progress in mastering the English language.

+employers who

-- wish to identify the English language level of their applicants - wish to benchmark the English language level required for different positions within their workforce - require an internationally recognised certification as part of their hiring process
+- wish to identify the English language level of their applicants. - wish to benchmark the English language level required for different positions within their workforce. - require an internationally recognised certification as part of their hiring process.